ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README-V10.md

 ![Topology: ](./images/Topologie-4.png)

 ### Governance and multitenancy
 There are many variations around what we refer as multitenancy.
-With a high level definition, what we want to define is a level of separation and governance of the API.
+With a high-level definition, what we want to define is a level of separation and governance of the API.
 The level of separation may vary significantly when looking at the requirements in a specific situation.
 From a strong and highly separation required to a lightweight one where for example, we only want to separate the consumptions of the API for different groups of consumers.
 The level of separation may even imply a separation of the deployed instances of the components.
 In this chapter, we are going to consider only a few cases where we do not consider specific instances of IBP API Connect clouds or cluster of components within an API Connect cloud.
 In fact, we really consider the "logical" separation in an instance.

 * In the first sample, a company has many subsidiaries or brands, referred as entity from now on, maybe in one or more countries.
 The members of those entities are working pretty much independently, they probably have different marketing strategies, different branding, etc...
 The need for a common entity to share a common set of API may exist.
 A variation of this case is where one entity may provide the API for the other entities, but then each entity will manage the API entirely.
 The one entity may provide a common backends that serves those API.

 In this case, we are using the highest level of "logical" separation: the organisation.
-In that case, they may use their own user registries, they have their own catalogs, the set of developed API are independent, of course the lifecycle are independent, they manage their own set of consumers organisations.
+In that case, they may use their own user registries, they have their own catalogs, the set of developed APIs are independent, of course the lifecycle are independent, they manage their own set of consumers organisations.
 To address the requirement of a common set of API, is solved by creating a "common" organisation, where the API that need to be shared are simply copied from the various entities.
 This can be automated with CI/CD approach.
 Notice that the use of Organisation to support multitenancy is what IBM is using for the SaaS public version (For Reserved Instance, it is possible to have IBM Managed specific instances).

 ![Multitenancy organisation level](./images/tenancy1.png)

-* In the second sample, a company has many departments, those departments want to expose and control precisely sets of API and they want to control the lifecycle of those API.
+* In the second sample, a company has many departments, those departments want to expose and control precisely sets of APIs and they want to control the lifecycle of those API.
 They are not concerned that they have a common repository for the development of the API.
-Also they are ways to address this separation with API Connect (Using Catalog' Spaces and/or using a SCM - Source Control Management system).
+Also, they are ways to address this separation with API Connect (Using Catalog' Spaces and/or using a SCM - Source Control Management system).
 The members who are developing the API may be the same people, but the API owners belongs to different departments.
-A variation of this case, is a single company, let's call it PA, provides the API, to different business partners or departments, but those departments are separated enough so that they will not have the same sets of API.
+A variation of this case, is a single company, let's call it PA, provides the API, to different business partners or departments, but those departments are separated enough so that they will not have the same sets of APIs.
 PA will publish the API in the various catalogs, and the business partners will be able to expose the API with their own branding (since each Portal has their own site that can be configured).

-In this case, we have only one organisation, but we use various catalogs for each departments.
-Each departments may customise the portal as they wish.
-The lifecycle of the API beyond development is handled within each departments.
-The management of consumer organisations is also the responsibility of each departments.
+In this case, we have only one organisation, but we use various catalogs for each department.
+Each department may customise the portal as they wish.
+The lifecycle of the API beyond development is handled within each department.
+The management of consumer organisations is also the responsibility of each department.

 ![Multitenancy catalog level](./images/tenancy2.png)